 While "living wills" are legally binding documents that indicate whether you wish to remain on life support after a serious illness or accident, the durable power of attorney grants authority to a named invidual to act according to these wishes should you become incapacitated.
 Illinois durable power of attorney laws cover these types of scenarios and may also extend beyond a patient's death to permit an organ donation or to direct how one's remains are to be disposed of.

 The key points of Illinois durable power of attorney laws are listed in the table below.
-See Wills and Durable Power of Attorney for Health Care for a general introduction and comparison of the two.
+See Power of Attorney for Healthcare and Living Wills for a general introduction and comparison of the two.